-A chewy puppy can be a real force of nature and will determinedly seek out anything he can sink his brand new teeth into.
+A chewy puppy can be a real force of nature and will determinedly seek out anything he can sink his brand-new teeth into.

-Just make sure they’re not flimsy enough to break apart and be ingested by your scrappy little charge.
+Make sure they’re not flimsy enough to break apart and be ingested by your scrappy little charge.

 92. Keep Anything Precious and Not Chew-Proof Out of Reach

-Keep them at a height he can’t possibly reach, and place chews toy baits all around to occupy his attention instead.
+Keep them at a height he can’t possibly reach, and place chews and toy baits all around to occupy his attention instead.

-Make sure you put away everything small, toxic, or otherwise harmful to your puppy.
+Ensure you put away everything small, toxic, or otherwise harmful to your puppy.